SociallyCompetentRobots/flash_robot/README.md

 Most of the code should be compatible with Python3.
 The only exception is the navigation.py script which depends on the tf package.
 If you want to make it compatible with Python3, then you should also build tf with Python3 (see this [thread](https://github.com/ros/geometry2/issues/259)).

-In order to install the Python3 required dependencies, we recommend creating a virtual environment and using the provided `requirements.txt` file (see [Building the Package](#building-the-package)).
+In order to install the Python3 required dependencies, we recommend creating a virtual environment and using the provided `requirements.txt` file (see [Building the Stack](#building-the-stack)).

 ### Odometry